cmayron/Legal-Calculus/README.md

 Both operate at runtime and are enforced by the Bootloader.

 ---
-If you want, I can now:

-- integrate this into **README V7.0**
-- generate a **four‑gate mermaid diagram**
-- produce a **runtime flowchart** including GateZero, GateDelta, GateSigma, and Gate of Consequence
-- or restructure the README to include a **Four‑Gate Operational Model** section
----

 The README preserves the firewall between doctrine and execution.